tmweigand/PMMoTo/README.md

 ---

-The Porous Media Morphology and Topology (PMMoTo) toolkit is an open-source Python library for analyzing, modeling, and characterizing the structure of porous materials.
-The code quantifies porous structures with a focus on distributed memory systems and MPI.
-It includes connected components analysis, morphological operations (e.g., addition and subtraction), and Euclidean distance transforms.
-Output images are intended for visualization in ParaView.
-PMMoTo also provides processing and analysis tools for molecular dynamics simulations of porous materials.
+The Porous Media Morphology and Topology (PMMoTo) toolkit is an open-source Python library—backed by Cython and C++—for analyzing, modeling, and characterizing the structure of porous materials.
+The code is designed for performance on distributed memory systems using MPI.
+It includes fast connected components analysis, morphological operations (e.g., addition and subtraction), and Euclidean distance transforms.
+Output images are optimized for visualization in ParaView.
+PMMoTo also provides processing and analysis tools for reconstructing porous structures from molecular dynamics simulations.

 ---